A literary retelling of my visit to the art installation Empire by Rone exhibited at Burnham Beeches Mansion in the Sherbrooke Forest.Nicole Cullinan

 She hears the forest calling her, the melodic sounds of nature entering her consciousness, each note carefully selected, pulling her like a tide, taking her past this moment in time, to enter a new space.
 It has been tiring to inhabit this place.
 She doesn’t know if she wants to stay or leave.
 The loneliness of these large rooms invades her sense of self.
 What is she thinking as she stares beyond these walls.
 She hears voices of a time gone by.
 “You need a spell”…

-She roams the Empire Rone spaces to find a place for a spell; an old fashioned word for a rest.
+She roams the spaces to find a place for a spell; an old fashioned rest.
 There is a moment waiting for her.
 A cup of tea by the window, the soft light caressing her face then dipping just below her eyes.
 The smell of citrus in the air, thoughts of marmalade and toast.

 As her visit unfolds her mind drifts to a happy place.
 She is transported to the 1930s house in Menzies Creek, the home of her Great Grandmother.
 Everything seemed so big as she was so little.
 She remembers her fat bosom, the softness, the love.
 Climbing onto her lap to rest her head on the pillow.
 Learning the story of Marmalade.
 It all began with the Spaniards, their ship wreck, the abandoned Seville orange cargo and the woman who made a divine citrus jam from what appeared to be great misfortune.
 She felt buoyed by the idea that good could come from apparent disaster.
-It dawned on her in that moment that this was the lesson her Great Grandmother had intended.
-That she had taken decades to learn this was not a fact she wished to contemplate.
+It dawned on her that this was the lesson her Great Grandmother had intended.
 It was time to return to the present.Menzies Creek 1981

 With full lips slightly parted and the glimpse of two perfect teeth she invites her in for a dinner party.
 She contemplates whether to be satiated or sad.
 She regards the table with cautious optimism.
 She has always loved a well set table, the silverware, the champagne saucers, the oysters.
 Where will her memories take her?